Syed-Wahaaj-Ali/Syed-Wahaaj-Ali/README.md

 🎓 **Student at NED University of Engineering and Technology**
 💻 Currently working with **C** and **C++ (OOP)**
 🖥 Learning **Qt C++** for GUI development
-🚀 Always exploring new technologies & sharpening problem-solving skills
+🚀 Currently exploring Html, CSS and JavaScript.